theBowja/DISTINCT/README.md

 #### Toolbox - toolboxButtonMaker(name,transform)
 Given the parameters provided, this function will create and return a button to fit in the toolbox.
 The *name* is used to set the id of the elements: "[name]-title" and "[name]-path".
 The *transform* is used to set the transform.

-#### topologySchema
+### topologySchema
 A schema to verify the json of the topology.
 Uses AJV as its JSON Schema validator.
 The topology object must contain the array properties: "nodes" and "links".
 Each object element in the array "nodes" must have a property: "name".
-Each object element in the array "links" must have the properties: "source" and "target" which reference to an existing name in the "nodes" array.
+Each object element in the array "links" must have the properties: "source" and "target" which reference to an existing "name" in the "nodes" array.

 ## Built With